A Guide to Worship in the Byzantine Catholic Church

 HINTS FOR PARTICIPATING

 As Eastern Catholics, we celebrate the Divine Liturgy according to the Ruthenian tradition of the Byzantine Rite.
 This Liturgy will have familiar parts — Scripture readings, Eucharistic Prayer, and Holy Communion — but the ceremonies surrounding them will be different.
+If it’s your first time in attending the Byzantine Divine Liturgy we’d recommend to listen to the prayers and readings.
+Don’t try to follow the pew book.
+Immerse yourself in the rich tradition that attempts to bring true worship from heaven to earth.
 The following are some comments that may be helpful in participating in today’s Liturgy.

 BYZANTINE SIGN OF THE CROSS